-18 Programme Structure

-Students at both levels will be taught across two days during the week, for a minimum of 9 hours per week, excluding tutorial/ study support time which will also be included for all full time students.
-Part time students will be timetabled for one day per week, and will study across four years.
-Tutorial and study support for part time students will be booked on an individual basis and completed primarily through phone and email/online contact.

-Level 4

-The programme at level 4 is designed to give students the underpinning knowledge and skills which will help them to be able to progress to the more specialist study at level 5.
-The Academic and Professional Skills Development module is designed to provide students with the skills required to study, research and write academically.
-This module will also provide students with the skills to manage their workload and time effectively.
-This module will be taught in Semester 1 so that these essential skills are developed early in the programme.

-Biological Systems is also taught in Semester 1 as this is a module designed to provide students with the core principles underpinning the biological sciences, which will inform the development of knowledge and understanding of other level 4 and level 5 modules.

-For students who decide not to continue onto the level 5 qualification will exit the qualification with a Higher Education Certificate in Animal Management with Behaviour.
+Programme Structure Students at both levels will be taught across to hours per week, excluding tutorial/ study sup full time students.
+Part time students will be t study across four years.
+Tutorial and study sup on an individual basis and completed primarily port time which will also be included for all imetabled for one day per week, and will port for part time students will be booked Level 4 The programme at level 4 is designed to give students the underpinning knowledge a skills which will help them to be able to progress to the more specialist study at level The Academic and Professional Skills Development module is designed to provide studies with the skills required to study, research and write academically.
+This module will al provide students with the skills to manage their workload and time effectively.
+This module will be taught in Semester 1 so that these essential skills are developed early programme.
+Biological Systems is also taught in Semester 1 as this is a module designed to provide students with the core principles underpinning the biological sciences, which will infort the development of knowledge and understanding of other level 4 and level 5 modul For students who decide not to continue onto qualification with a Higher Education Certifica Other modules • For students who decide not to continue onto qualification with a Higher Education Certifica • For students who decide not to continue onto qualification with a Higher Education Certifica Other modules te in Animal Management with Behaviour.
+For students who decide not to continue onto qualification with a Higher Education Certifica Other modules Semester 1 Academic and Professional Skills te in Animal Management with Behaviour.
+Semester 2 For students who decide not to continue onto qualification with a Higher Education Certifica Other modules Semester 1 Academic and Professional Skills Development te in Animal Management with Behaviour.
+Semester 2 Practical Animal Husbandry and Handling Exotic Animal Biology, Husbandry and For students who decide not to continue onto qualification with a Higher Education Certifica Other modules Semester 1 Academic and Professional Skills Development Biological Systems te in Animal Management with Behaviour.
+Semester 2 Practical Animal Husbandry and Handling Exotic Animal Biology, Husbandry and Welfare Conservation and Sustainability e the underpinning knowledge and skills cialised subject areas.
+This level of study will

-Other modules

-Semester 1 Semester 2 Academic and Professional Skills Development Practical Animal Husbandry and Handling Biological Systems Exotic Animal Biology, Husbandry and Welfare Introduction to Animal Behaviour Conservation and Sustainability

-Level 5

-The programme at level 5 is designed to utilise the underpinning knowledge and skills gained at level 4 and apply them to more specialised subject areas.
-This level of study will also include a small scale research project which will help students to develop their academic and research skills.
+Small Scale Research Project

-Semester 1 Semester 2 Design and Management of Animal Collections Small Scale Research Project
+Design and Management of Animal

+Collections